The Federation of Knaphill Schools Governing Board

 Robin Jago was appointed as a co-opted Governor in March 2015.
 Prior to this he served for two years as a Parent Governor for Knaphill Junior School.

-He currently has a daughter in Year 3 of Knaphill School and a daughter, now aged eleven, who also attended both schools.
+He currently has a daughter at Knaphill School and another daughter, now at secondary school, who also attended both schools.

 Robin is the link governor for “Safeguarding” and “Looked after children”.